Hamare pocket money PM uncle ko bhej dijiye, little girls urge officer

 "I am proud of these two children.
 This is a good initiative and an imitable work," the DC said, adding that he has sent the money to the PM-CARES fund.
 Talking about his daughters, Mishra said, "The girls had some money... whatever they have got from us and my parents.
 When they saw the prime minister's appeal on TV to donate money during this crisis, they brought out their savings and evinced the desire to give it to the PM uncle."
-Trainee IAS officer Manish Kumar, who was present when the girls handed over the money to the DC, said it is the proud moment and their initiative is inspirational.
+Trainee IAS officer Manish Kumar, who was present when the girls handed over the money to the DC, said, "It is a proud moment for all of us and their initiative is inspirational."
+PTI COR PVR NN NN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)